Implications of the nanoHertz Gravitational-Wave Background for Galactic Feedback and Massive Black Hole Growth: Introduction

 Since AGN feedback regulates SMBH growth via accretion, it is one of the dominant physical processes shaping the BHMF, in addition to mergers.
-The work presented here examines how both AGN and stellar feedback models modify the BHMF and, by extension, the GWB amplitude.
-Many previous studies have extracted SMBH merger rates from large-volume simulations and translated them into PTA-band predictions \citep{Marinacci:2025}.
+The work presented here examines how both AGN and stellar feedback models modify the BHMF and, by extension, the predicted GWB amplitude.
+Many previous studies have extracted SMBH merger rates from large-volume simulations and translated them into PTA-band predictions \citep{Marinacci:2025, Mingarelli:2026review}.
 For example, using the \textsc{Illustris} simulation, \citet{Kelley2017b} showed that the SMBH merger population naturally produces a nanoHertz background at levels within reach of PTAs, and \citet{Sykes2022} employed \textsc{MassiveBlack-II} to forecast the GWB from its SMBH merger catalog. \citet{Kozhikkal2024} explored how the black hole–bulge mass relation and its redshift evolution, calibrated with multiple cosmological simulations, impact predictions for the GWB.
-The \textsc{Astrid} simulation follows the orbital decay and pairing of SMBHs self-consistently during the run, providing so-called ``on-the-fly'' black hole dynamics that reduce the need for subgrid merger prescriptions~\citep{Ni2022}. \citet{Chen2025} find that \textsc{Astrid} yields a GWB amplitude amounting to roughly half of the observed PTA signal, underscoring the sensitivity of the background to assumptions about SMBH mergers.
-These works complement ours by highlighting how host-galaxy scaling relations influence merger rates and the expected GWB amplitude.
+The \textsc{Astrid} simulation follows the orbital decay and pairing of SMBHs self-consistently during the run, providing so-called ``on-the-fly'' black hole dynamics that reduce the need for subgrid merger prescriptions~\citep{Ni2022}. \citet{Chen2025} find that \textsc{Astrid} yields a GWB amplitude amounting to roughly half of the measured PTA signal, underscoring the sensitivity of the background to assumptions about SMBH mergers. \citet{Wang:2025} explores implications for LISA detections in Astrid and the potential overlap of the most massive LISA detections and PTA sources. \citet{Izquierdo-Villalba:2022, Izquierdo-Villalba:2024} use the L-Galaxies semi-analytical model on the Millennium simulations to explore the impact of SMBH growth on both PTA measurements and to explore implications for LISA detection rates. \citet{Barausse:2023} also explores the recent PTA measurements as a testbed for predicting future LISA detections. \citet{Bonoli:2025} expand on the L-Galaxies semi-analytical model (dubbed L-GalaxiesBH) and explore what is required of SMBH seeding and growth models to satisfy both PTA and JWST constraints.
+These works complement ours by highlighting how host-galaxy scaling relations influence merger rates and the expected GWB amplitude, and how predictions from different simulations can be explored given the recent PTA measurements.